 Assess the compatibility that you have and then refer them as needed.

-Talk about the health and fitness goals of the client and any of their relevant conditions and limitations that they have in order to ensure experience and scope are sufficient for the needs of the client.
+Please talk about the client’s health and fitness goals and any relevant conditions and limitations to ensure experience and scope are sufficient for the client’s needs.

-Talk about the experience, training style, and the educational background and make sure it is adequate and appeals to the client.
+Talk about the experience, training style, and educational background, and make sure it is adequate and appeals to the client.